logo

 Diversity

-How people differ, including race, ethnicity, and gender — the groups that most often come to mind when the term "diversity" is used — but also age, national origin, religion, disability, sexual orientation, socioeconomic status, education, marital status, language, and physical appearance.
+How people differ, including race, ethnicity, and gender — the groups that most often come to mind when the term diversity is used — but also age, national origin, religion, disability, sexual orientation, socioeconomic status, education, marital status, language, and physical appearance.
 It can also involve different ideas, perspectives, and values.

 Ecosystem

-In the pursuit of equity, liberation, inclusion, and justice, the MSC beloved community ecosystem comprises Movement Strategy Center’s board, staff, network partners, sponsored projects, program participants, and supporters.
+In the pursuit of equity, liberation, inclusion, and justice, the MSC Beloved Community Ecosystem comprises Movement Strategy Center’s board, staff, network partners, sponsored projects, program participants, and supporters.

 Embodied Practice